 Each module contains videos from your instructor and a variety of experts in the field to create context for the work, curated exercises to deepen your practice, and assignments to further your skills.

 There are 2 options available for you to complete the course, both with 3 and 6 month payment plans available:

-For a contribution of $1295, you can move through the training at your own pace, finishing the videos, exercises and assignments when it is convenient for you.
+For a contribution of US$1295, you can move through the training at your own pace, finishing the videos, exercises and assignments when it is convenient for you.

-For a more immersive and focused learning experience, consider joining a group of students for a contribution of $1695.
+For a more immersive and focused learning experience, consider joining a group of students for a contribution of US$1695.
 You will work alongside a group of students with direct interaction and feedback from your instructor Alua Arthur, moving at the pace of one module a week.
 With this option, you will have access to the other students and your instructor through weekly discussion forums, groups, and mentorship through periodic live chats.

 While this is a distance learning program, this knowledge is deeply personal.